 - two or more crops simultaneously

-Also, it consists of the plants that are ideal for storage, including main crop celeriac and carrot, as well as quick-growing crops such as bush beans and bulb fennel, which mature quickly.
+Also, it consists of plants that are ideal for storage, including main crop celeriac and carrot, as well as quick-growing crops such as bush beans and bulb fennel, which mature quickly.

-Have a ready nursery, cold frame or greenhouse to enable you to raise vegetables from seeds and get them ready for planting every time there is a gap in your garden.
-This way you avoid wasting any growing season or period.
+Have a ready nursery, cold frame, or greenhouse to enable you to raise vegetables from seeds and get them ready for planting every time there is a gap in your garden.
+This way, you avoid wasting any growing season or period.
 Use a grey water system to limit your water usage and increase efficiency.

 How To Grow Delicious Brassica Vegetables